-There were fewer of these used by students this year but when they are used, they need to be scrutinised more carefully by teachers and checked prior to the test.
-There were very few instances of students exceeding the maximum number of words permitted which was pleasing.
-However, it was sometimes the case that conjugated verbs appeared on the form or they had not always been obliterated or had been crossed out but were still visible.
+There were fewer of these used by students this year but when they are used, they often need to be scrutinised more carefully by teachers and also checked prior to the test.
+There were very few instances of students exceeding the maximum number of words permitted, which was pleasing.
+However, it was sometimes the case that conjugated verbs appeared on the form, or they had not always been obliterated, or had been crossed out but remained visible.
 Teachers are again reminded that every time these verbs were used in the task, the clause containing the verb was discounted for assessment purposes.
-This is particularly problematic when the verb included is the only example of a crucial tense as this can impact adversely on the overall mark awarded.
+This is particularly problematic when the verb included is the only example of a crucial tense, as this can have an adverse impact on the overall mark awarded.